egumasa/linguistic-data-analysis-I/2025/assignments/hands-on-3/index.md

 # Assignment Details

-In a word file, complete the following three tasks.
-Submit the finished assignment through Google Classroom.

-## Task 1: Comparing two lists of formulaic language (4 points)
+## Task 1: Describing statistical characteristics of collocations (4 points)

-In the first task, I would like you to select two corpus (or two clearly definable sections of a corpus) and compare and formulaic language that occur in the two (sub-sections of the) corpora.
+In the first task, I would like you to calculate major Strengths Of Association (SOA) measures to quantify the association between two words (`node words` and `their collocates`.)

-**Research questions**:

-**Methods**:

-**Results**:
+The frequency of node words, their collocates and entire corpus size will be given to you.

+Your task is to calculate T-score, MI, MI^2, and LogDice.

 ::: {.callout-note}

 ## Submission

-- A text file (`.txt` or `.tsv`) for generated n-grams or collocations
+- A spreadsheet file with SOA values.
-- A word file (`.docx`) for prose descriptions.
+- A word file (`.docx`) for plots and prose descriptions.

 :::